 4. Craft West Cork Food Truck

-This permanent artisanal food truck is located at the Celtic Ross Hotel in Rosscarbery in the beautiful region of West Cork.
+This permanent artisanal food truck is located at the Celtic Ross Hotel in Rosscarbery in the beautiful West Cork region.

 Owners/chefs Alexandre Petit and Shane Deane have created a menu that is inspired by their international travels.